estafette/estafette-extension-helmfile/README.md

 ### Diff

-To applythe _helmfile_ manifest against an in-pipeline _kind_ container add:
+To apply the _helmfile_ manifest against an in-pipeline _kind_ container add:

 ```yaml
   lint: